ordinary9843/meta-master/README.md

 ### Intro

-Analyzing the meta tags of a website.
+Analyzing and crawling the meta tags of a static website.

 ## Requirements